coderschool-ta/cs-web-design-materials/exercises/exercise_4.md

 ## <a name="mile1"></a> Milestone 1: Set up your WordPress locally
 The WordPress.org website has [detailed instructions](https://codex.wordpress.org/Installing_WordPress) on how to install WordPress and run it locally.
 However, the guide is too long and has information that you do really need to know.

-I will provide a quick and easy way to get WordPress running locally in your computer.
+I will provide a quick and easy way to get WordPress running locally on your computer.
 Below are the steps:
 1. Install WordPress
 2. Install MAMP
 3. Set up WordPress in local server (MAMP)